ajrlewis/wallet_of_satoshi/README.md

-# WalletOfSatoshi
+# wallet_of_satoshi

 ![My Project Logo](images/logo.png)

-A package to use with your Wallet of Satoshi application instance.
+A python package to connect to your Wallet of Satoshi application.

 ## Installation